Molecular-Nanophotonics/TrackerLab/README.md

 ## Instructions for Use

-To start the TrackerLab run `TrackerLab.py`
+Start the TrackerLab with: `python TrackerLab.py`

 If all required packages are installed properly you should see something similar to: <br>